hitchhikr/protrekkr/README.md

 It’s a heavily modified version of the old NoiseTrekker 2 which was made by Juan Antonio Arguelles Rius aka Arguru.

-Currently the tracker is available on Windows, Linux, FreeBSD, Amiga OS4, AROS, Mac OSX and Haiku.
+Currently the tracker is available on Windows, Linux, FreeBSD, Amiga OS4, AROS, Mac OSX and Haiku OS.